Survey and Taxonomy of Adversarial Reconnaissance Techniques: Case Studies of Real-World Cyberattacks

 Reconnaissance enables attackers to understand system configurations and to find alternative ways to exploit a system.
-To illustrate this, we present and analyze an example of an advanced persistent threat, called \emph{APT41}, which has been responsible for several cyber attacks since 2014.
-Then, we discuss two additional well-documented cases, which caused tremendous losses for the victims, as examples of how reconnaissance is important to launching a successful attack by~adversaries.
+To illustrate this, we present an example of an advanced persistent threat, called \emph{APT41}, which has been responsible for several cyberattacks since 2014.
+Then, we discuss two additional well-documented cases that caused tremendous losses as examples of how reconnaissance is important to launching a successful attack {and the types of methods and information involved}.

-\subsubsection{APT41: Advanced Persistent Threats Analysis}
+\subsection{APT41: Advanced Persistent Threats Analysis}

-An Advanced Persistent Threat (APT) is a stealthy computer network threat actor that uses clandestine, evasive, continuous, and sophisticated cyber attacks to gain and maintain unauthorized access to a system for a prolonged period without getting detected~\cite{daly2009advanced}.
+An \emph{advanced persistent threat} (APT) is a stealthy computer network threat actor that uses clandestine, evasive, continuous, and sophisticated cyberattacks to gain and maintain unauthorized access to a system for a prolonged period without getting detected~\cite{daly2009advanced}.
 Usually, the purpose of an APT is to steal sensitive information by monitoring, intercepting, and relaying it rather than causing network outage, denial of service, or infecting systems with malware.
 What differentiates APTs from other attacks are the TTPs that they employ and how the illegally obtained information is used to satisfy the ulterior motives of the threat actors.
 For example, APT41~\cite{ReportDo23:online}, a Chinese espionage operator, targets healthcare, technology, telecommunications, travel services, news, and media firms.
 These sectors play crucial roles in China's five-year economic development plan~\cite{The13thF90:online}.
-From 2013, the group targeted organizations involved in the research and development of computer components used in machine learning, medical imaging, and autonomous vehicles, and it also attacked companies that produce motherboards, processors, and server solutions.
-The group sometimes targeted organizations just before the release of a product that required extensive R\&D, which can put a business competitor in an advantageous position.
-For example, APT41 targeted medical companies, more specifically employees who deal with information technology and computer hosts that interact with medical devices.
-First, the group deployed a keylogger called ``GEARSHIFT'' on the internal hosts of a medical device company.
-Then, they compromised a digital certificate, which was later used to sign malware for a separate attack campaign against a biotech~company.
+The group injects malicious code into files then signs them with stolen legitimate code-signing certificates.
+This kind of attack affects a large number of hosts across the world after the distribution of the package. {Using a technique called Execution Guardrail,} information collected from a host (OS version, IP address, Active Directory name, shared network name, etc.) can be used to limit the activation of malware.
+Once a host has been compromised, the group used techniques like automated collection, data from information repositories, data from local systems, input captures, and screen captures to collect surveillance data that serves their interests.